paulhhowells/percentage-width-sub-pixel-rounding-error-test-page/README.md

 It may be pragmatic to fix the overall width of any design for IE6 & IE7, and only vary the design’s width in response to media query breakpoints (in recent browsers).
 Perhaps with a fixed width design for IE7 & IE7 it would be a good idea to set the narrowest width column to be an integer.

 ## To Do
+* add eighths
-test IE8, IE9, IE10, Chrome, older versions of Firefox, iPhone, iPad, Android
+* test IE8, IE9, IE10, Chrome, older versions of Firefox, iPhone, iPad, Android

 ## Explanation / Interpreting test results
 Open percentage-width-grid-test-page.html within the browser the CSS is to be tested against.
 Notice that the white horizontal rows are divided into units, each being set to a fraction (or percentage) of the full width of the row.